OSeMOSYS/osemosys_global/docs/model-structure.md

 | Canada            | CAN  |
 | India             | IND  |

-#### Regional Node Codes
+### Regional Node Codes

 Some countries are further divided into regional nodes, for a total of **265 nodes**.
-These nodes are represented by adding 2 `XX` characters to the end of the country codes.
+If a country does not have subregions, 2 `XX` characters to the end of the country codes.

 | Character Example | Location | Length | Description        |
 |-------------------|----------|--------|--------------------|